-The future construction Contractors have not yet been decided upon for this RWMP.
-However, once selected they will have major roles to fulfil.
+The future demolition and construction Contractors have not yet been decided upon for this RWMP.
+However, once select they will have major roles to fulfil.
 They will be responsible for:

-- Preparing, implementing and reviewing the RWMP throughout the construction phases (including the management of all suppliers and subcontractors) as per the requirements of the EPA guidelines; - Identifying a designated and suitably qualified RM who will be responsible for implementing the RWMP; - Identifying all hauliers to be engaged to transport each of the resources / wastes off-site; - Implementing waste management policies whereby waste materials generated on site are to be segregated as far as practicable; - Renting and operating a mobile-crusher to crush concrete for temporary reuse onsite during construction and reduce the amount of HGV loads required to remove material from site; - Applying for the appropriate waste permit to crush concrete onsite; - Identifying all destinations for resources taken off-site.
-As above, any resource that is legally classified as a 'waste' must only be transported to an authorised waste facility; - End-of-waste and by-product notifications addressed with the EPA where required; - Clarification of any other statutory waste management obligations, which could include on-site processing;
+▶ Preparing, implementing and reviewing the (Including the Pre-Demolition) RWMP throughout the demolition and construction phases (including the management of all suppliers and sub-contractors) as per the requirements of the EPA quidelines;

-Full records of all resources (both wastes and other resources) will be maintained for the duration of the project; and
+- ▶ Identifying a designated and suitably qualified RM who will be responsible for implementing the RWMP; - ▶ Identifying all hauliers to be engaged to transport each of the resources / wastes off-site; - ▶ Implementing waste management policies whereby waste materials generated on site are to be segregated as far as practicable; - ▶ Renting and operating a mobile-crusher to crush concrete for temporary reuse onsite during construction and reduce the amount of HGV loads required to remove material from site; - Applying for the appropriate waste permit to crush concrete onsite; - ▶ Identifying all destinations for resources taken off-site.
+As above, any resource that is legally classified as a 'waste' must only be transported to an authorised waste facility; - ▶ End-of-waste and by-product notifications addressed with the EPA where required; - ► Clarification of any other statutory waste management obligations, which could include on-site processing; - ► Full records of all resources (both wastes and other resources) will be maintained for the duration of the project; and

-• Preparing a RWMP Implementation Review Report at project handover.
+▶ Preparing a RWMP Implementation Review Report at project handover.

-6.0 KEY MATERIALS & QUANTITIES
+6. KEY MATERIALS & QUANTITIES